Close Icon

 2. Rogan & Co

-Sister restaurant to L’Enclume, Rogan & Co is best suited to those looking for the Michelin Star experience in a more relaxed atmosphere.
+Sister restaurant to L’Enclume, Rogan & Co awarded its first Michelin Star in 2018 is best suited to those looking for the Michelin Star experience in a more relaxed atmosphere.

-This brasserie-style establishment offers a more casual dining experience whilst adhereing to the culinary principles of delicious local produce to create a taste sensation.
+This brasserie-style establishment offers a more casual dining experience whilst adhering to the culinary principles of delicious local produce to create a taste sensation.

 View this post on Instagram